Pre-1 July 2014 fee arrangements

 Income tested fee

-The income tested fee is on top of the basic daily fee.
+The income tested fee is in addition to the basic daily fee.
 The fee is different for everyone, because it’s based on their income and the cost of their care.

 A resident pays this fee if their income is above the income threshold when Services Australia or DVA assessed them.
 The amount of income tested fee may change while the person is in your care.